codeijoe/governance/README.md

 **Codeijoe is an Automated Engineering Proving Ground.**

-We exist to validate the **human edge** in software engineering: Context, Decision Making, and Architectural Judgment.
+In an era of AI-generated code, the value of a developer is no longer syntax—it is judgment.
+We exist to **validate your human edge**: Context, Decision Making, and Architectural Resilience.

 We provide the infrastructure (Challenges, CI/CD Pipelines, and Specs).
 You provide the code.
 If your code passes our automated gauntlet and human review, you earn the right to merge—and the proof of competence that comes with it.